ctkjose/EXC-DOC/0.1.0/doc_server_controller.md

 There are different types of controllers each with additional functionality depending on your type of application or tasks.

 A traditional UI based application uses controllers of type `viewController`, services and cli applications use the `processController`.
-You will create intances of one of this to implement your app.
+You will create instances of one of this to implement your app.

-EXC creates other controller in addition to yours.
+EXC creates other controllers in addition to yours.
 Your application itself is orchestrated by an instance of a `appController`.

 ### viewController ###